University Professor Dr David Florian Bieber

 Hrvoje Paić is Senior Lecturer and academic coordinator of the doctoral programmes at the Centre.

-Hrvoje Paić is a Senior Lecturer and Researcher at the Centre for South East European Studies.
-Hrvoje teaches courses at the Centre within the framework of master's programmes and two doctoral programmes.
-He is the academic coordinator of the Centre's two doctoral training programmes: Doctoral Programme Europeanisation Processes in South-Eastern Europe and Doctoral School Law and Politics.
-He studied at the University of Zagreb: Faculty of Economics (master's degree) and at the Faculty of Political Science (postgraduate studies), as well as at the University of Vienna, Faculty of Political Science (doctoral studies).
-Before joining the Centre, he worked as a lecturer and researcher at the Department of Political Science at the University of Vienna and as a researcher at the Austrian Institute for International Politics OIIP.
-His teaching and research focuses on political and social theory, research methodology, critical regional studies, critical European studies, postcolonial studies and modern political history with a regional focus on Southeast Europe.
+Hrvoje Paić is a Senior Lecturer and Researcher at the Center for Southeast European Studies.
+Hrvoje teaches courses at the Center as part of Master's programs and Doctoral Programs.
+He is the Academic Coordinator of the Center's two doctoral training programs: Doctoral Program Europeanization Processes in Southeastern Europe and Doctoral School Law and Politics.
+He studied at the University of Zagreb on the Faculty of Economics (master's degree) and at the Faculty of Political Science (postgraduate degree), as well as at the University of Vienna, Faculty of Political Science (doctoral degree).
+Before his involvement at the Center he worked as a lecturer and researcher at the Institute of Political Science at the University of Vienna, and as a researcher at the Austrian Institute for International Politics OIIP.
+His teaching and research deals with Political and Social Theory, research methodology, Critical Regional Studies, Critical Europeanization research, Postcolonial studies and modern political history with a regional focus on Southeastern Europe.

 Expertise: